AnxiousLunch/cohort-9-mern-12687-umer/schema.md

 ## Relationships

-- A User can own many Documents.
+- A User can own many Notes.
 - A User can have many RefreshTokens.
-- A Document belongs to one User.
+- A Note belongs to one User.
-- A Document contains many Blocks.
-- A Block belongs to one Document.